arpan404/joor/CONTRIBUTING.md

 When creating a pull request, please include a detailed description of your changes and any relevant information about the issue or feature you are addressing.

+## Setting up the development environment

+To setup the developement environment, please follow these steps:

+1. After cloning the **Joor** repository to your local machine, navigate to it using terminal.
+2. Run `npm run setup` to install necessary packages and tools required for developement.

+## Testing the development version of Joor

+To test and run the new features you added to Joor, please follow these steps.

+1. Navigate to dev/tools folder, and run `npm run build`.
+2. Enter appropriate version name, then you will see the release folder in root directory.
+3. Once release version is build successfully, navigate to `release` folder using terminal.
+4. Run `npm link` command.
+5. Navigate to the test project folder and run `npm link joor`.
+6. Now you can test all the features available in that build.

 ## Code Review

 All pull requests will be reviewed by one or more members of the **Joor** team.
 During the review process, we may suggest changes or ask questions about your code.